Sunday, June 29, 2014

 Monday, June 2, 2014

-Two other tombs have been found prepared for Hatschepsut both containing stone sarcophagus' inscribed for her, including one created for her before her rise to kingly status and Valley of kings tomb Kv20 which contained two quartzite sarcophagus', both originally made for Hatschepsut, except that when found one of the boxes had been re-cut for her father Thutmosis I.
+Two other tombs have been found prepared for Hatschepsut both containing stone sarcophagi inscribed for her, including one created for her before her rise to kingly status and Valley of the Kings tomb, KV20 which contained two quartzite sarcophagi, both originally made for Hatschepsut, except that when found one of the boxes had been re-cut for her father Thutmosis I.

-This heavy stone sarcophagus lay on its side, probably an accident of descent into that tomb but could it originally have been destined for Hatschepsut's burial behind her Temple in TT 358?
+This heavy stone sarcophagus lay on its side, probably an accident of descent into that tomb but could it originally have been destined for Hatschepsut's burial behind her temple in Theban Tomb 358?

-This leads me to the significances of the well in the tomb an unusual feature in the tomb of an 18th Dynasty queen of which I know of no other queens tomb to posses a well usually reserved for the tombs of kings in the 18th Dynasty beginning with Hatschepsut's predecessor Amenhotep I whose potential tomb found at Dra Abu el Naga was the first Theban royal tomb to have a well.
-In reality TT 358, may be the second royal tomb to have a well and intended for Hatschepsut to be buried under her mortuary temple as was tradition as king.
+This leads me to the significance's of the well in the tomb an unusual feature in the tomb of an 18th dynasty queen of which I know of no other queens tomb to possess a well usually reserved for the tombs of kings in the 18th dynasty beginning with Hatschepsut's predecessor Amenhotep I whose potential tomb found at Dra Abu el Naga was the first Theban royal tomb to have a well.
+In reality TT 358, may be the second royal tomb to have a well and intended for Hatschepsut to be buried under her mortuary temple as was tradition a king.

-It cannot be viewed as a coincidence that the crypt is directly behind the center shrine of the temple and the well says Hatschepsut probably never intended to be buried in the Valley of kings, her final decision probably offered her little time to start again.
-The architectural problems which had exposed the foundations to the temple in the tomb and the obviously unfinished extra room of the temple that if the room was ever excavated would have revealed the tombs staircase, these were together a huge screw up!
+It cannot be viewed as a coincidence that the crypt is directly behind the center shrine of the temple and the well says Hatschepsut probably never intended to be buried in the Valley of the Kings, her final decision probably offered her little time to start again.
+The architectural problems which had exposed the foundations to the temple in the tomb and the obviously unfinished extra room of the temple that if the room was ever excavated would have revealed the tombs staircase, these were together a huge screw-up!